txtasad/txtasad/README.md

 - 👋 Hi, I’m @txtasad, Mobile Solutions Architect and a Full Stack Developer.
 - 👀 Engineer, Traveler and Biker.
 - 🌱 B.Tech from National Institute of Technology Sikkim, India
-- 💞️ I’m looking to collaborate on Android, React Native, NodeJs or Java projects which are open-source or private small team projects.
+- 💞️ I’m looking to collaborate on Python, Data Science, Android, React Native, NodeJs or Java projects which are open-source or private small team projects.
 - 📫 How to reach me -> https://www.linkedin.com/in/txtasad/